Ask Experts Questions for FREE Help!

 (d) The effect of legitimation under this section shall be the same as provided by G.S.
 49 11.

 (e) A certified copy of the order of legitimation under this section shall be sent by the clerk of superior court under his official seal to the State Registrar of Vital Statistics who shall make a new birth certificate bearing the full name of the father of the child and, if ordered by the clerk, changing the surname of the child.
 (1991, c.
 667, s.
 2; 1991 (Reg.
-Sess., 1992), c.
+Sess.
+1992), c.
 1030, s.
 15; 1997 433, s.
 4.9; 1998 17, s.
 1.)

 ScottGem's Avatar

-As to whether his name is on the bc, its not up to the mother whether she allows ir or not.
-If a DNA test shows the child is his then the courts will order an amendment to the bc.
+As to whether his name is on the because, its not up to the mother whether she allows ir or not.
+If a DNA test shows the child is his then the courts will order an amendment to the because.
 When he goes for the child support hearing he should petition the court for the change.
 I strongly suggest he get an attorney before going to any hearing.

 GV70's Avatar